-- Does not provide legal ownership rights to the business name
+- Does not offer personal liability protection to the business owner

-- Requires more paperwork, cost, and time to establish
+- Requires more paperwork and time to establish

 - Comes with ongoing business compliance requirements

 That’s a question to discuss with an attorney, accountant, and tax advisor!
 There are legal and financial ramifications when choosing how to structure and name a business.
 So, entrepreneurs should seek licensed professionals who can assess their specific situation and guide them to what will offer the best results.

 Know that CorpNet is here as a resource, too!
 We can help you with business name searches to explore if the name you wish to use is available.
 And, after you’ve gotten expert guidance from your lawyer and tax advisor, we can handle all your essential filings to get your DBA or LLC up and running.